cllom/Machine-Playing-Flappy-Bird/README.md

 ### Abstract
 The line of codes were inspired by nature.
 It was the combination between neurons, how our brain works, and the Darwinian theory of evolution.
 Those combinations between the Artificial Neural Network and Genetic Algorithm compose unsupervised machine learning.
-The servo motor is to show how the mechanical machine can be also learned to interact with another machine as the environment.
+The servo motor is to show how the mechanical machine learn to interact with another machine as the environment.

 ### Game Parameters